 - To pay some medical bills, you may have a claim with your own insurance company, if you have the right coverage.
 It’s called “personal injury protection” (PIP) or MedPay.
 You will also have an adjuster for that, but those claims tend to be pretty easy.

 - There may be way more coverage available—and necessary—to help you recover financially from injuries.
 Read more about how auto insurance works, including the most important car insurance you can have.

 Our Spartanburg car and motorcycle accident lawyer developed a process to deal with all this frustration, to streamline obtaining a proper settlement.
 Get your questions answered.
 Call us today at 888-230-1841 or fill out a contact form here.

 Claims are settled, or paid, when the insurance company decides it has enough information to value the claim and it agrees with you to pay a certain amount of money to end the claim.
 Here’s how settlement works, from the easiest to the hardest to settle:

 - PIP or MedPay claims can usually be settled rather easily by simply sending copies of your medical bills to your insurance company.
 The insurance company will then send you a check reimbursing you, or you can instruct the insurance company to send the payment straight to the provider.

 - Everything has been easy to settle so far…but now we get to the first major complication.
 If you were involved in a crash where the at-fault driver did something criminal—especially a DUI—you may be entitled to punitive damages.
 These might be hard for you to get by yourself without a car accident lawyer.
-To find out how our firm handles DUI crashes differently, contact us by phone at 888.230.1841, send us an email, or start a live chat.
+To find out how our firm handles DUI crashes differently, contact us by phone at 888.230.1841.

 HERE’S A FREE POINTER IF YOU HANDLE IT YOURSELF